Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

 We organize our discussion of moment schemes as follow.
-In Sec.~\ref{sec:M1form}, we discuss the basic ideas behind the moment formalism and the derivation of the moment equations.
-In Sec.~\ref{sec:M1eq}, we review evolution equations for the moments in the frame of a numerical simulation as well as prescriptions to account for energy and momentum transfer between neutrinos and the fluid when using a moment scheme.
-In Sec.~\ref{sec:M1Neq}, we discuss lepton number exchange and the option for energy-integrated moment schemes to evolve the neutrino number density to guarantee exact lepton number conservation.
-In Sec.~\ref{sec:M1s}, we provide more details on the calculation of the coupling terms between neutrinos and matter, with a focus on issues that arise when the energy spectrum of neutrinos is not known.
-In Sec.~\ref{sec:M1clos} we discuss the approximate analytical prescriptions used to close the moment equations, while Sec.~\ref{sec:M1num} focuses on the numerical implementation of the moment formalism in general relativistic merger codes.
-In Sec.~\ref{sec:M1scat} we discuss specific issues with the use of moment schemes in high-density regions, and ways to recover the proper diffusion rate of neutrinos through those regions.
-Finally, Sec.~\ref{sec:M1pairs} discusses approximate implementations of neutrino-antineutrino pair annihilation in low-density regions.
+In Sect.~\ref{sec:M1form}, we discuss the basic ideas behind the moment formalism and the derivation of the moment equations.
+In Sect.~\ref{sec:M1eq}, we review evolution equations for the moments in the frame of a numerical simulation as well as prescriptions to account for energy and momentum transfer between neutrinos and the fluid.
+In Sect.~\ref{sec:M1Neq}, we discuss lepton number exchange and the option for energy-integrated moment schemes to evolve the neutrino number density to guarantee exact lepton number conservation.
+In Sect.~\ref{sec:M1s}, we provide more details on the calculation of the coupling terms between neutrinos and matter, with a focus on issues that arise when the energy spectrum of neutrinos is not known.
+In Sect.~\ref{sec:M1clos} we discuss the approximate analytical prescriptions used to close the moment equations, while Sect.~\ref{sec:M1num} focuses on the numerical implementation of the moment formalism in general relativistic merger codes.
+In Sect.~\ref{sec:M1scat} we discuss specific issues with the use of moment schemes in high-density regions, and ways to recover the proper diffusion rate of neutrinos through those regions.
+Finally, Sect.~\ref{sec:M1pairs} discusses approximate implementations of neutrino-antineutrino pair annihilation in low-density regions.

 In this section, we choose units such that $h=c=1$.